testcontainers/workshop-go/step-8-integration-tests-for-api.md

 		w := httptest.NewRecorder()
 		req, err := http.NewRequest("POST", "/ratings", bytes.NewReader(body))
 		require.NoError(t, err)

+		// we need to set the content type header because we are sending a body req.Header.Add("Content-Type", "application/json")

 		router.ServeHTTP(w, req)

 		// we are receiving a 500 because the ratings repository is not started